Irreducibility of moduli of vector bundles over a very general sextic Surface: connectedness of the moduli space

-If $F$ were a singular point then there would exist a nontrivial co-obstruction $\phi: F \longrightarrow F(2)$.
+If $F$ were a singular point, then there would exist a nontrivial co-obstruction $\phi: F \longrightarrow F(2)$.
 This would have to come from a nontrivial co-obstruction $E \longrightarrow E(2)$ for $E$, but that can not exist as a general point $E$ is smooth in $\mathcal{M}(H, c_2^\prime)$ for $c_2^\prime \ge 20$.

-On the other hand, if $c_2^\prime \le 18$ and $F \in \mathcal{M}(c_2, c_2^\prime)$ with $h^0(F) = 0$, then $F^{**}$ is also smooth \cite[Theorem 4.1]{DS}.
-Hence arguing as above one can conclude that $F$ is also smooth.
-For $c_2 = 19$, if all the cohomologies of $F$ vanishes then a general such point is smooth.
-If on of the cohomologies do not vanish, then as in \cite[Theorem 4.1]{DS}, one can easily see that either $h^0(F) \ne 0$ or $F$ is smooth.
+On the other hand, if $c_2^\prime \le 18$ then a general element $F \in \mathcal{M}(H, c_2)$ we have $h^0(F) \ne 0$, \cite[Theorem 4.1]{DS}.
+For $c_2 = 19$, if all the cohomologies of $F$ vanishes, then a general such point is smooth.
+If one of the cohomologies do not vanish then, as in \cite[Theorem 4.1]{DS}, one can easily see that a general element $F$, $h^0(F) \ne 0$. \end{remark}